 Barely a decade ago, data storage vendors would boast of selling an aggregate of a petabyte or two in all of their storage systems sold.
-Due to the continued rapid increase in storage capacity requirements, it's now common to see individual companies and even single storage systems with more than a PB of storage capacity.
+Due to the continued rapid increase in data storage capacity requirements, it's now common to see individual companies and even single storage systems with more than a petabyte of storage capacity.

-Petabyte storage and backups
+Petabyte backups and storage

 - Snapshots and other disk-based backup technologies provide a local copy of the data, enabling a rapid restore.

-- Tape and the cloud provide relatively low-cost backup options for petabytes of data, but are more often used as off-site archival storage rather than primary storage.
+- Tape and the cloud provide relatively low-cost backup options for petabytes of data, but they are more often used as off-site archival storage rather than primary storage.

 - Solid-state storage can scan petabytes of data at a much higher speed without sacrificing data integrity.

-- Object storage assigns each object a unique identifier, allowing the system to search large amounts of data in a flat space as opposed to examining a complete storage index to find a specific file.
+- Object storage assigns each object a unique identifier, enabling the system to search large amounts of data in a flat space as opposed to examining a complete storage index to find a specific file.